toddcf/fzha/README.md

 - Accord logo:
   - White bg shadow oval with blurred edges behind ACCORD logo.
 - Fix width of backup bg image.
-- Add mask to darken bg.
 - Add the three call-to-action buttons.
   - (And their hover and click effects.)
-- Add the awards, etc.

 ### Nav

+- Add mobile responsiveness.
-- Add logos.
+- Add second layer below the first.
-- Change nav items and set scrolling feature.
+- Finally, adjust height so it rests at the bottom of the header when scrolled all the way up.

 ### Contact Section